 - 4 cups water

-- ¼ cup julienned basil leaves
+- ¼ cup julienned (thinly sliced) basil leaves

-- ½ cup grated Parmesan cheese, find one using vegetable rennet
+- ½ cup grated Parmesan cheese,

 Instructions

-- Pour in the wine and simmer for 2 - 3 minutes, until the wine is absorbed into the rice.
+- Pour in the wine and simmer for 2 - 3 minutes, or until the wine is absorbed into the rice.

 - Turn the electric pressure cooker off, and lock the lid into place.
 Select MANUAL and cook on HIGH PRESSURE for 6 minutes.
 Allow for a natural release of 5 minutes, and then perform a quick release.
 Remove the lid.

-- The risotto will have a layer of liquid on top, which will quickly absorb.
+- The risotto will have a layer of liquid on top, which will quickly absorb once you stir it.
+Stir in the roasted tomatoes, basil and cheese.
+Serve immediately.

 Liz